 Not ready to book a tour?
 See the best Venice tours to take and why.

 Ferry boats in Venice are like the subway in New York City.
 If you want to reach Venice islands by public transport, taking a ferry boat is the most efficient way to go.

-All lines are active from 6:00 a.m. until 10:30 p.m. every day (with exceptions during the holidays).
-Tickets can get quite expensive, so if touring more islands, it’s best to get a 24h ticket for €24 or 12h ticket for €18.
+All lines are active from 6 am until 10:30 pm every day (with exceptions during the holidays).
+Tickets can get quite expensive, so if you’re touring more islands, it’s best to get a 24-hour ticket for €24 or a 12-hour ticket for €18.

-If you are looking to go to Murano or Burano you can hop on the “Vaporetto” (ferry) from Venice San Zaccaria stop which is near St. Mark’s.
-Here is a google maps link to the stop.
-The trip takes 40 to 50 mins.
-Again, we recommend the day pass.
+If you’re looking to go to Murano or Burano you can hop on the vaporetto (ferry) from the Venice San Zaccaria stop near St. Mark’s.
+The trip takes 40 to 50 minutes.
+We recommend the day pass option.